 1) Start your day with porridge

-Porridge is a great source of whole grains, which are packed with nutrients, making them a great staple of any diet.
-They are particularly rich in B vitamins, such as B6 and B12, which are known to reduce the level of the amino acid homocysteine in the blood, which is closely associated with inflammation.
-Porridge also has a high fibre content, which helps the body to resist inflammation, by helping to remove toxins from your intestines.
-In contrast, avoid refined grains such as white flour, which has been stripped of their fibre and minerals and have a high glycemic index, meaning that their digestion can lead to a rapid spike in your blood sugar levels, which can also lead to inflammation.
+Porridge is a great source of whole grains, They are abundant in nutrients, making them a great staple of any diet.
+They are particularly rich in B vitamins, such as B6 and B12, which are highly effective to reduce the level of the amino acid homocysteine in the blood.
+Porridge also has a high fiber content, which helps the body to resist inflammation, by helping to remove toxins from your intestines.
+In contrast, avoid refined grains such as white flour, which has been stripped of their fiber and minerals and have a high glycemic index, meaning that their digestion can lead to a rapid spike in your blood sugar levels, which can also lead to inflammation.

 2) Drink green tea

 Tea is a good source of polyphenols, a plant compound, which according to a study by the University of Liverpool Institute of Ageing and Chronic Disease, tea can reduce inflammation.
-Green tea contains a particularly higher number of polyphenols, as well as the natural antioxidant epigallocatechin 3-gallate (EGCG) which, according to a review published in Arthritis Research and Therapy, has been shown to help preserve cartilage and bone.
+Green tea contains a particularly higher number of polyphenols, as well as the natural antioxidant epigallocatechin 3-gallate (EGCG) which help to preserve cartilage and bone.